Tomas-J-Gonzalez/tg/content/slashes.md

 - [/license](/license/): A page which clarifies how the content on this site is licensed.
 - [/privacy](/privacy/): How I'm respecting the privacy of visitors to my website.
 - [/slashes](/slashes/): A page that lists all my slash pages (how meta).
+- [/feeds](/feeds/): The available RSS feeds you can subscribe to to follow my work.

 Learn more about my thoughts [on slash pages and /slashes](/writing/slash-pages-and-slashes/).